vightel/FloodMapsWorkshop/README.md

 * [OPTIONAL] Download OSM data files and load OSM database
   * cd ./data/osm
   * sh load_all.sh
+  * Add tables if you are going to use the OJO Publisher (Node Application)
+    * add ./sql/users.sql
+	* add ./sql/applications.sql

 * [OPTIONAL] Download HydroSHEDS DEM and build HAND for haiti area
   * Build for Haiti area, if not change the area... check hand_all.py_